 Also, I grades must be completed and recorded at the Office of the Registrar no later than four weeks prior to graduation.
-The student is responsible for contacting the instructor concerning the removal of incomplete grades.
+The student is responsible for contacting the instructor to schedule the completion of the coursework.

 Grade Changes.
 Grades as reported by instructors are final.
 Grade changes will be considered only in cases of documented clerical errors or when a student is making up an incomplete grade (I).
 All changes must be made within one year after the course has been taken, unless highly unusual circumstances can be documented and the change has been approved by the school.
 Normally, grade changes will not be considered under any circumstances after three years.

 A carefully designed curriculum to prepare students for success in business administration is available for the student seeking either an undergraduate or graduate degree.
-The school offers courses leading to the bachelor of science, master of business administration (MBA), the master of science (MS) and doctor of philosophy (PhD) degrees. www.business.ucdenver.edu
+The school offers courses leading to the bachelor of science in business administration (BS), master of business administration (MBA), the master of science (MS) and doctor of philosophy (PhD) degrees. www.business.ucdenver.edu

 It is possible to pursue two degrees simultaneously, such as an MBA and an MS, or two MS degrees, through our dual degree programs.
 In addition to the programs in the Business School itself, we partner with other university departments to offer dual programs in MS finance/economics and the MBA in combination with graduate programs in architecture, economics, urban planning and the MD.
-We also have a joint MBA/MS in international management degree through Thunderbird in Glendale, Arizona.
+We also have a joint MBA/MS in international management degree with the Thunderbird School of Global Management in Glendale, Arizona.

 Undergraduate Degree Programs